Directory

 The king and queen will be announced Thursday, Oct.
 17, at the conclusion of the Homecoming Variety Show, which begins at 7 p.m. at the Ron Houston Center for the Performing Arts.
 Variety Show tickets are $5.

 Northwest’s annual Homecoming week is Oct.
-13-19 and will celebrate “A Century of Homecomings” to commemorate the 100th anniversary of University's first Homecoming in 1924 and its Homecoming traditions since.
+13-19 and will celebrate “A Century of Homecomings” to commemorate the 100th anniversary of the University's first Homecoming in 1924 and its Homecoming traditions since.
 For a complete schedule of activities and ticket information, visit www.nwmissouri.edu/getinvolved/homecoming/.

 The candidates for 2024 Homecoming royalty at Northwest appear below.